 - Choose the folder’s destination on your computer where the backup files will be saved by selecting “Save to Backup.”

-- Choose Automatically Create a New Backup File from the ‘If the backup file already exists an option
+- Choose Automatically Create a New Backup File from the ‘If the backup file already exists’ option

 - You can save the new configuration file and choose a name for it.

-How to fix Sage 50 Backup Error Restore Failure Issue
+How to Fix the Sage 50 Backup Error Restore Failure Issue?

 Solution 1: Get Administrator access